-The remoteness of Britain and its isolation on account of Ocean is a typical concern of historians as Libanius himself notes in the next sentence when he refers to Herodotus' theories on Ocean, 2.21-3 (§137).
-Roman authors made much use of Ocean as a natural boundary for Roman imperialism, Cic.
-Leg.
-Man.
-33; Plut., Vit.
+48 The remoteness of Britain and its isolation on account of Ocean is a typical concern of historians as Libanius himself notes in the next sentence (137) when he refers to Herodotus' theories on Ocean (2.21-23).
+Roman authors made much use of Ocean as a natural boundary for Roman imperialism: Cic.
+Leg.Man.
+33; Plut.
 Pomp.
-38.2-3; Vit.
-Caes.
+38.2-3, Caes.
 58.6-7.
-See also Malosse, Libanios 209 who notes the same topos in Aristid.
-Or.
-26.28.
-Libanius' overt reference to Herodotus gives the topos here an historiographic flavour, however.
+See also Malosse, Libanios 209, who notes the same topos in Ael.
+Aristid.
+26.28 K. Libanius' overt reference to Herodotus gives the topos here an historiographic flavour, however.

-50 "There is a report that supplies those who have seen it as witnesses, namely that it is a greater danger to launch a merchant ship upon that sea [the channel] than to fight a naval battle elsewhere."
-(Or.
-59.138).
-For the central role importance of eyewitness testimony, see Thuc.
-1.22.2-3, where Thucydides "puts first- and second-degree visual evidence at the center of his historical method", Schepens, in A Companion to Greek and Roman Historiography 47.
+49 "There is a report that supplies those who have seen it as witnesses, namely that it is a greater danger to launch a merchant ship upon that sea [the Channel] than to fight a naval battle elsewhere" (138).
+For the central importance of eyewitness testimony see Thuc.
+1.22.2-3, where Thucydides "puts first- and second-degree visual evidence at the center of his historical method" (Schepens, in A Companion to Greek and Roman Historiography 47).